If the internet had been widely available 30+ years ago, this site would be 30+ years old. Seriously.

-So some friends and I decided to meet UB40, and meet them we did.
+Some friends and I decided to meet UB40 in San Francisco (Geffery Morgan tour), and meet them we did.
 We were backstage before the show, saw the concert, and then took a photo with the whole band in the lobby of their hotel.
-(The picture didn’t turn out so you won’t see it here, but the memory is still there.)
+(The picture didn’t turn out, so you won’t see it here, but the memory is still etched in my mind.)

 Don’t think that I make any claim to being a great photographer or writer — I was just doing what I loved to do, guerilla-style.

 Hopefully, all those guys would be happy with the return on their investment of time and energy, as my teenage career as a music journalist led to a grown-up career as a journalist.
 T

 Here on andwhatsnext.com, I have compiled some of my photos, autographs, backstage passes and other assorted goodies — along with some of my recollections.
 It’s about time these memories came out of their boxes and into the world!